skillenza-com/MishMash-India-2020/mishmash/README.md

 #### `Azure Machine Learning`
 #### `Azure Databricks`

-#### In case of any confusion, you can ask your nearest Skillenza Staff members to help you out with the same.
+#### In case of any confusion, you can send your query to support@skillenza.com help you out with the same.